krasimir/blog-posts/2017/Stent/post.md

 }
 ```

-We have to turn `requestInFlight` flag on and keep the credentials.
+We turn the `requestInFlight` flag _on_ and store the credentials.
 Now the view layer may check if `requestInFlight` is `true` and if yes display the loading screen.
-If the request succeed we will receive `LOGIN_SUCCESSFUL`.
+If the request succeeds we will receive `LOGIN_SUCCESSFUL` type of action.

 ```js
 case LOGIN_SUCCESSFUL: